kindtek/devels-playground/README.md

 #### **ubuntu-phattest**

-`RUN sudo DEBIAN_FRONTEND=noninteractive apt-get -yq install gnome-session gdm3`
+`apt-get install gnome-session gdm3 gimp nautilus vlc x11-apps apt-transport-https software-properties-common brave-browser`

 Basically, if you want to run a GUI you can.